NacomiTagiera/NacomiTagiera/README.md

 ## 👋 Hi, I'm Kuba - future **Frontend Developer**.

 I study Computer Science at the Białystok University of Technology.
-I had a two-month internship at [NeuroSYS](https://neurosys.com/blog/telemetric-system), during which I got familiar with React.js library.
+I had a two-month internship at [NeuroSYS](https://neurosys.com/blog/telemetric-system), during which I got familiar with TypeScript, React.js, Redux, Material UI and much more.
 I'm looking for my first job in IT as Junior Frontend Developer.

 ### Technologies and tools that I already know: